g4m817/llm-instruction-adherence/README.md

 - **Compute post-hoc features.** After generation, it computes a handful of simple features (alignment, drift, spikes, etc.) that *might* indicate the output is straying from the system instruction.
 - **Score and gate.** If the heuristic score crosses a threshold, it swaps the model output with a short refusal string.
 Otherwise, it returns the model’s text.

-**Key novelty:** It aims at **system-instruction strictness**, not broad safety categories.
-Think of it as an **early detection tripwire** you can plug in at inference time—not a replacement for robust mitigations.

 ---

 ## ⚠️ Big disclaimers (please read)